suhadshaheen/first-project/README.md

 ## Notes
 - Each page has its own CSS file as required.
-- Login and Sign Up pages share similar styles but have separate CSS files to follow project guidelines.
+- Login and Sign Up pages share similar styles but have separate CSS files to follow project Requirements.